 Congo imposes 48-hour lockdown on mining province over coronavirus

-Congo has imposed a two-day lockdown in Haut-Katanga, an area rich in copper and cobalt, after two people tested positive for the coronavirus, provincial governor Jacques Kyabula Katwe said.
-He said late on Sunday the boundaries of the southeastern province, whose capital is the mining hub of Lubumbashi, would also be closed.
+Congo has imposed a two-day lockdown in one copper- and cobalt-producing province and shut down public markets in another after two people tested positive for the coronavirus on a flight to the capital of one of the provinces.
+The governor of Haut-Katanga province, Jacques Kyabula, issued the lockdown order late on Sunday and said the boundaries of the southeastern province would also be closed.

+Ivanhoe, MMG Ltd and Chemaf are among the mining companies with concessions in Haut-Katanga.
+Ivanhoe and MMG did not immediately respond to requests for comment.
+Sandeep Mishra, a general manager at Chemaf, confirmed its mines were suspending operations for two days to ensure the safety of employees.

+The governor of neighbouring Lualaba province, home to mines owned by Glencore and China Molybdenum, ordered all public markets to close on Monday except those selling food and medicine.
+The order by Lualaba Governor Richard Muyej does not appear to apply to mining activities.
+A Glencore spokesman declined to comment.
+China Molybdenum did not immediately respond to a request for comment.

-More than 1,000 cases of coronavirus have now been reported across Africa, according to the World Health Organization.
+About 1,400 cases of coronavirus have now been reported across Africa, according to the World Health Organization.
 There are concerns that the continent will not be able to handle a surge in cases without the depth of medical facilities available in more developed economies.
+(Additional reporting by Helen Reid; additional reporting and writing by Aaron Ross; Editing by Mark Heinrich and Timothy Heritage)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)